xiaochun888/CppUnitTestExpress/README.md

 ## Main features:

 It is designed for user to concentrate on writing a test scenario, and tests organization is automatically completed by compiler.
-By the way, it follows the KISS principle so as to easily read and extend.
 Each test unit is a natural structure or class, so no “strange” test fixture.

 1. No configuration, just a header file.
 2. No concept to learn, no heavy documentation.